 Depending on the type of bite, your pet might be treated with an antivenom, IV fluids, cleaning solutions, pain medications, or antibiotics.
 Ice packs can help reduce swelling and irritation.
 Some other home remedies for non-venomous bites include cleaning with soap and water and making baking soda and water paste.
 Try to prevent your dog from licking or scratching the bite excessively.

 You might be wondering "what does a spider bite look like on a dog?"
 There are a few tell-tail signs to look out for to determine if your dog has been bit by a spider and how serious it is.

 Most of the spiders found in the North Providence area simply can't produce enough venom to harm your dog, or you.
 Their bites appear as small red bumps, similar to mosquito bites, and cause hardly any irritation to your dog.
-They can be treated in a number of natural ways, mainly focused on itch relief.
+They can be treated in several natural ways, mainly focused on itch relief.
 Some dogs may not even notice any irritation at all.

 The following are the two types of venomous spiders that North Providence pet owners should keep an eye out for: